-34 Gloucester was not listed in the 1898 Blue Book.
+34 Gloucester was not listed in the 1902 Blue Book.

-John Howe had been a dye stuff, paint, and isinglass dealer in the firm of Howe & French.
-Walter Yates had been a ship chandler prior to John Howe’s death.
-He subsequently became treasurer of Howe & French.
+After John Howe’s death, Walter Yates had become treasurer of Howe & French.
 In 1908, Marie Yates and Mabel Yates Howe purchased Howe & French from John C. Howe’s executors.

 Charles Proctor was a leather merchant.
 He retired in 1918.